tsanket8329/DSA-Practise/README.md

 Given a large integer n, determine whether it is prime or not prime using Java’s BigInteger class.

 📥 Input Format A single line containing an integer n 📤 Output Format Print: "prime" → if the number is prime "not prime" → otherwise 📌 Constraints The number n can have up to 100 digits 📊 Example

+Input

+13

+Output

+prime 💡 Explanation 13 has only two divisors: 1 and 13 So, it is a prime number 🎯 Requirement You must use Java’s BigInteger.isProbablePrime() method